jameshughes89/cs101/site/topics/strings/strings.rst

 =======

 .. warning::

-    Some of the following is not actually true for Python, but will be the case for many of the commonly used programming languages.

-    Also, we will be going into more detail on Objects later in the class.
+    Much of the following is going to be kept at a very high level and not quite accurate for Python.
+That said, the underlying ideas being presented below are important.
+Additionally, more details on Objects are presented later in the course.

 * We have seen *primitive* types
     * Int